Juha3141/Computer/README.md

 * interpreter/    : Interpreter for architecture, convert assembly codes to hex instructions
 * documents/      : Specific architecture description
 * Spreadsheet (that contains lots of specific architecture descriptions..) : [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1p-d54ITsBcRd8YfNupwiGrvMGoG832bEcXw2OzB0Sjg/edit?usp=sharing)

+### 4. Future plan?
+Currently there is not much of things going on, but I will add more things(like interrupt, MMU) in future.
+I'm planning to research how to improve original systems of current PC/etc architectures, and implement those research results to this project.
+(But no one knows how this project will end up with..)